roadrunner-server/docs/lab/health.md

 To access the readiness check, use the following URL: `http://127.0.0.1:2114/ready`.

-The readiness check endpoint will return `HTTP 200` if there is at least one worker ready to take the request (i.e., not currently busy with another request).
-If there is no worker ready or all workers are busy, the endpoint will return `HTTP 503` status code (you can override this with the `unavailable_status_code` option).
+For worker-pool checks, `/ready` returns `HTTP 200` when each checked plugin has at least one idle worker.
+If a checked pool has no ready workers, including when all workers are busy, the endpoint returns `unavailable_status_code` (`503` by default).

 Like the health check, you can target a specific plugin using the `plugin` query parameter: